- Published on Saturday, 05 May 2012 14:04

 June gave me a lifetime of unconditional love during our 56 year’s marriage and a life with only the regret that it is now over and that June has had to suffer the horrors of Alzheimer's.

 I owe June and God an unending debt!
 Her passing was as if a most beautiful symphony that played during our life together, had now ceased to exist!

 Before her Alzheimer's diagnosis our world and her character and personality were represented by a vast sea of bright and beautiful lights.
 After her Alzheimer's diagnosis, these bright lights all begin to slowly dim.
 As June slowly slipped deeper into the shadows of Alzheimer's, the lights gradually flickered out one by one.
 Eventually the time came during the last two years of her life, when the brightness that marked our world and June’s life was replaced by one of darkness.

-God mercifully took June home on the 23rd of October 2008.
+God mercifully took June home on a Thursday morning, the 23rd of October 2008.
 June's passing leaves me with an emptiness that can never be filled!

 I am reminded of the lines from the Poem of "Love" by John Frederick Nim:

 "For should your hands drop white and empty - All the toys of the world would break."